 Tina now represents a wide range of corporations and individuals in state and federal investigations and provides counsel in the areas of health care, securities, government contracts, ethics and lobbying and false claims.
 She also counsels educational institutions regarding compliance with federal and state mandates, conducts investigations in school settings and oversees institutional responses to investigations and inquiries by state and federal regulators.
 Tina has particular experience in the areas of student affairs and discipline, investigations of historical sexual misconduct, FERPA/student privacy, student safety and sexual misconduct on campus, including Title IX, the Clery Act and New York State Education Law 129-B.

-I focus on complex civil and criminal matters involving government investigations, white collar criminal defense and regulatory compliance.
+I focus on complex civil and criminal matters involving government investigations, white collar criminal defense, qui tam litigation, and regulatory compliance.
 This includes conducting all manner of internal investigations, responding to subpoenas/inquiries/search warrants from investigative bodies, grand jury counseling, coordinating/negotiating criminal settlements such as deferred and non-prosecution agreements, resist/defend debarment proceedings for government contractors and conducting “soup-to-nuts” jury/non-jury trials and administrative proceedings.

 I also focus on counseling educational institutions, particularly in the areas of sexual and gender-based harassment, student conduct and disciplinary proceedings, school safety and disability rights compliance.
 My experience includes on-campus work as a Director of Student Wellbeing, investigation and response to current and historical sexual misconduct, auditing student conduct and safety programs, developing effective institutional policies and practices and advising trustees, administrators, faculty/staff and students on a variety of issues.
 I also help schools respond to investigations by the U.S. Department of Education Office for Civil Rights and the Clery Compliance Division, and the N.Y.
 State Office of Campus Safety.